Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 They don't have any choice.

-Not really.
+Not, really.

-Back to the audio sound much.
+Back to the audio sound bites.

 Eugene Robinson on Meet the Press.

-He's uh is he still with the Washington?
+He's still with the Washington.

-Yep, he's a columnist there at the Washington Post.
+He's a columnist there at the Washington Post.

-Why it's hard to claim this is all just a partisan witch hunt when the Justice Department under a Democratic administration is looking into the whole email mess.
+It's hard to claim this is all just a partisan witch hunt when the Justice Department under a Democratic administration is looking into the whole email mess.

-So that doesn't ring so true, and it is not gonna have an impact on people the way she wants it to.
+And it is not going to have an impact on people the way she wants it to.

-And clearly a lot of Democrats are worried.
+And clearly, a lot of Democrats are worried.

-Jeff Greenfield on the Meet the Press round table.
+Jeff Greenfield on the Meet the Press roundtable.

 The distinction between her and her husband is monumental in terms of a kind of natural ability to deal with this.